-Now, one brave woman, Yumi Ishikawa, has decided to take a stand, and started the #KuToo movement.
-The name, according to Metropolis Japan, comes from a play on the Japanese words for shoes (kutsu) and for suffering (kutsuu).
-As she's spreading her #KuToo hashtag, she's making ties to #MeToo, reminding all of us that mandating women's physical appearance can be a form of sexual harassment.
+Now Yumi Ishikawa, is taking a stand.
+She started the #KuToo movement.
+The nameis a play on the Japanese words for shoes (kutsu) and suffering (kutsuu).
+As she's spreading her #KuToo hashtag, she's making ties to #MeToo.
+Which reminds us that mandating your physical appearance can be a kind of sexual harassment.

-Last June 2019, Ishikawa petitioned the Japanese Ministry of Health, Labour and Welfare to abolish high-heel mandates at work.
-Unfortunately, labor minister Takumi Nemoto just defended the footwear regulations, saying, “It is socially accepted as something that falls within the realm of being occupationally necessary and appropriate.”
+In 2019, Ishikawa asked the Japanese government to outlaw high-heel mandates at work.
+Unfortunately, representatives defended footwear regulations.
+The excuse?
+“It is socially accepted as something that falls within the realm of being occupationally necessary and appropriate.”

 To a Houston podiatrist like-myself, this government-sanctioned discrimination is shocking.
-As if modern women don’t have enough to deal with these days, like pay-inequality and that ever-present glass ceiling, they’re also forced to give themselves foot pain on the job.
+As if modern women don’t have enough to deal with these days.
+Like pay-inequality and that awful glass ceiling.
+But they’re also forced to give themselves foot pain on the job.
 And it's not just a temporary issue.
 Over time, all-day high-heel wearing can lead to major health problems.

-5 Ways That High Heels Change Your Anatomy
+5 Ways That High Heels Change Your Body

-1. A high heeled shoe forces the posture into an unnatural position that significantly stresses the joints.
-The spine, which in flat shoes is reasonably straight, forms more of an 'S' shape with the chest and lower back pushing forward and the hips pushed back.
-The height of the heel also changes the amount of weight on the forefoot.
+1. High heels change your posture.
+They put your body in an unnatural position.
+And that really stresses out your joints.
+In flats, your spine stays pretty straight.
+But when you put on heels, that spine forms more of an 'S' shape.
+Your chest and lower back push forward and your hips get pushed back.
+The height of the heel also changes the amount of weight on your forefoot.
 A 1-inch heel will increase the pressure by 22%; a 2-inch heel by 57%; and a 3-inch heel by 76%.
 This increased pressure puts the forefoot at risk for injuries such as stress fractures, bunions, and hammertoes.

 4. The changes in posture and overall imbalance will lead to instability when walking and a resulting risk of ankle sprains.
 High heels, especially stilettos, will lead to instability and a major increase in ankle sprains result.
 An ankle sprain is caused from the twisting of the ankle and results in a tear of the ligaments that connect the foot and leg bones and stabilize the ankle.
 When the heel is balancing on a narrow stiletto heel, if the heel shifts outward slightly a sudden twist may occur to sprain these ligaments.
 Swelling, bruising and pain will result.
 At worst, it is possible for the ankle to fracture, a ligament can pull a piece of bone off, or even a bone in the foot can break due to the pull of a tendon.